igwgames/create-nes-game/README.md

 Assembly code must be included from `source/assembly/main.asm`, using the `.include` feature of ca65.

-All C code in the `sourcec/` folder will automatically be compiled and included - you do not need to do anything besides calling functions.
+All C code in the `source/c/` folder will automatically be compiled and included - you do not need to do anything.